Vopaaz/File-Allocation-Simulator/README.md

 You can return to the main directory by clicking `File Information Table or Index Block` as well.

 ![Indexed Table](doc-img/indexed.gif)

+## Known Problems

+1. This application does not have good resolution adaptation and monitor-size adaption.
+On different devices, the display may differ, and even prevent from normal using.
+You can try to set different resolution on your monitor but I do not guarantee the effect.
+2. If you click the `Step` button too fast, the `R!` or `W!` words may stay on the panel rather than returning back to the block number.

 ## External Resources Used in the Project